Skip to main content

 The problem

-A traditional dubbing chain is scattered across specialists: a transcription house, a translator working against timecodes, voice talent in a booth, an audio engineer rebuilding the mix, a graphics operator re-versioning the lower thirds, and weeks of round trips between all of them.
-Dubbing folds that chain into a single surface where the source transcript, the timed translation, the generated voices, the stems, and the final picture are all views of the same project.
-The AI does the heavy lifting at each stage, and nothing advances to the next stage until an editor has had the chance to review and correct it.
+Traditional dubbing is spread across a transcription house, a translator working against timecodes, voice talent in a booth, an audio engineer rebuilding the mix, and a graphics operator re-versioning the lower thirds, with weeks of round trips between them.
+AI dubbing folds that chain into one surface where the transcript, the timed translation, the generated voices, the stems, and the final picture are all views of the same project.

 How it works